Sherani District: Geography

-In the northeast of the Balochistan plateau, Zhob and Sherani Basin form an oval surrounded by mountains.
+In the northeast of the Balochistan plateau, the Zhob and Sherani Basin form an oval surrounded by mountains.

-Qais Abdul Rashid (575-661 A.D.), who is believed to be one of the progenitors of the Pashtuns, lived in the Sulaiman Mountains.
-Which is why natives refer to the place where he is buried as, "the mountain of Qais".

 In 1883, with the consent of the chiefs of the Sherani tribe (the inhabitants of the range), a survey party under Major Holdich, R.E., ascended the mountain, accompanied by a military escort.
 They found the summit of the ridge consisted of a long valley between two high rims, covered with Chilgoza Pine.
 At the north end of the western rim is the highest peak, known as Kaisa Ghar, 11,300 feet above sea level; at the south end of the eastern rim is Takht-e-Sulaiman, 3,441 metres (11,060 feet) above sea level.

 A number of legends are associated with this place.
 One legend says Noah's Ark settled here after the Deluge, while others connect it with King Solomon and his throne, hence the name Takht-i-Suleiman (Throne of Solomon).
 Ranges west of the Takht-i-Suleiman contain strata of the Liassic (lower Jurassic) and middle Jurassic (about 208 to 146 million years ago).

 In autumn 1897, an earthquake was felt in Sherani District, in which several houses in Ghurlama, Kacchi, Burkhurdar, and Pasta collapsed.
 No human or livestock loss was recorded.

 Demographics

 According to the 1998 Population Census of Pakistan, the total population of Sherani District was 83,771.
 Of this population, 26,111 resided in the Harifal area, while 57,660 were settled in the Sherani area.
-Administratively, the district is subdivided into seven union councils, namely: Kapip, Manikwa, Dhanasir, Mughal Kot, Ahmedi Derga, Shinghar Harifal South, and Shinghar Harifal North.
-These administrative units serve as the basic tier of local governance, reflecting both geographical distribution and tribal settlement patterns within the district.
+Administratively, the district is subdivided into seven union councils: Kapip, Manikwa, Dhanasir, Mughal Kot, Ahmedi Derga, Shinghar Harifal South, and Shinghar Harifal North.

 The total number of voters in the district was 31,837.
 According to the available electoral records, the Harifal area contained a total of 8,728 registered voters.
-In contrast, the Sherani area accounted for 23,109 registered voters.
-These figures highlight the demographic composition of the electorate within the district, reflecting patterns of political participation at the local level.
+In the Sherani area there were 23,109 registered voters.

 As of the 2023 census, Sherani district has 36,100 households and a population of 191,687.
 The district has a sex ratio of 122.02 to 100 and a literacy rate of 23.86%.
 75,400 (39.34% of the surveyed population) are under 10 years of age.
 The entire population lives in rural areas.
 636 (0.33% of the surveyed population) are religious minorities, nearly all Christians.
 Pashto is the predominant language, spoken by 99.87% of the surveyed population.